 Since that trip I have been interested in the question: What experiences transform people?
 And in turn, what experiences help people, particularly young people, discover their purpose in life?
 This question has guided my career as an educator: I started a program for low-income youth to volunteer in developing countries, organized mindfulness retreats for teenagers, and this summer will be leading wilderness retreats for young men.
 All of these trips were done with the aim of helping young people find their purpose.

-These experiences are of clear interest to parents as well: Every parent wants his or her child to have a sense of purpose.
+These experiences are of clear interest to parents as well: Every parent wants their child to have a sense of purpose.
 But how can we actually help them do that?

 What is purpose?
 How can teens find it?